grassroot72/srtsync/README.md

 text editor which can do the conversion and save it).

-For efficiency and simplicity, I haven't added code to skip the UTF-8 BOM, so the srt file to work with this program shoud NOT have UTF-8 BOM.
+For efficiency and simplicity, I haven't added code to skip the UTF-8 BOM, so the srt file to work with this program shoud NOT have a UTF-8 BOM.

 I put it in the public domain so everybody can use and modify it.